 2. Find the ballast

-In most fixtures, the ballast will be behind the tubes and covered by a metal encasing you will need to remove.
+In most fixtures, the ballast will be behind the tubes and a metal cover that you will need to remove.
 Never try to work around the lamps since it will hinder your visibility.
 Remove all lamps and ballast covers for easy access.

 3. Find the right wires

 You will need to cut the hot wire which is the wire providing power to the fixture.
 This wire is usually red or black.
 It will be located next to a neutral wire, usually white, which you will also need to cut.
-Make sure you cut them close to the ballast but leave the longer end for the attachment through the ceiling opening for the power source.
+Make sure you cut them close to the ballast, leaving the longer ends for attachment to the power source.
 At the other end of the ballast, you will find the socket lead wires.
 These wires are usually red or blue.
-These wires run to the ballast from the socket and should be unshunted.
+These wires connect the ballast to the unshunted socket.

 Now that the wires are cut, you can remove the ballast.
-You can either completely remove the ballast or choose to cap the wires to make sure there is no circuitry provided to the ballast.
+You can either completely remove the ballast or choose to cap the wires to make sure there is no electrical power provided to the ballast.

 5. Connect remaining wires

-From here, you will need to connect the input and output wires from the fixture to the wires in the ceiling power source.
+From here, you will need to connect the hot and neutral wires from the fixture to the wires in the ceiling power source.
 Make sure there is no electricity present prior to performing this step!
-Once this step is complete, you will have removed the ballast competent and can now install your lamps.
+Once this step is complete, you will have removed or bypassed the ballast completely and can now install your lamps.